martinfuchs/DepthKit/README.md

  				....
 			color/
- 				MyClip.mov //the movie clip that corresponds to this MySLRCLip_Small.mov //optional downresed version that will be used for offline editing TakeTwo/
+ 				MyClip.mov //the movie clip that corresponds to this MySLRCLip_Small.mov //optional small version that will be used for offline editing TakeTwo/
  			...

-- copy each recorded clip into the color/ folder for that take.
-- You can have both on online and offline version of our video so visualization is performant.
-Download mpeg stream clip (or use something like Quicktime Pro or Compressor to batch conversion program).
-Convert the clip to to a 640x360 (assuming you shot in 16:9 aspect ratio) MJPEG @50% speed and remember to include sound.
-This is the clip that RGBDVisualize will load for preview, which it will then be swapped out automatically for rendering.
+The toolkit allows for the option of having a smaller preview, sometimes referred to as 'offline', version of the video to make visualization fast while keeping export quality top notch.
+To create an offline video we recommend [MPEG Streamclip](http://www.squared5.com/) or Quicktime Pro 7 to create a 640x360 (assuming you shot in 16:9 aspect ratio) MJPEG @50% speed and remember to include sound.
+This is the clip that RGBDVisualize will load for preview, and it will automatically be swapped out automatically when rendering.

-You’re now ready to visualize your footage!
+Once your files are in place inside their color folders, you’re ready to Visualize

 #### VISUALIZATION

-Once you've copied the movies into the media bin you can begin creating compositions.

-- Launch RGBDVisualize
-- Select the MediaBin directory (the same folder that you selected in the Capture application) by clicking the button at the top
-- You should see a list of the scenes you shot.
-Select one and then click 'Create new Composition with this Scene'
+**Launch RGBDVisualize** and you should see the list of takes you just recorded.
+Only takes with color folders show up, so if you don't see one make sure it's fill out all the way.
+Select the take you'd like to visualize and click 'Create new Composition with this Scene'

-- Assuming it's the first time loading this scene we need to create a temporal alignment between the two.
+Assuming it's the first time loading this scene we need to **create a temporal alignment** between the two data streams.
 You'll be glad you clapped while shooting!
-- On the timeline on the bottom you should see two rows of thumbnails.
-Scrub through them both by clicking on the thumb nails.
-You'll see the 3d wireframe changing as well as the preview thumbnails to the right.
+On the timeline on the bottom you should see two rows of thumbnails, color and depth.
+Scrub through them both by clicking on the thumbnails and dr. You'll see the 3d wireframe changing as well as the preview thumbnails to the right.
 - You can use the arrow keys until you find the clap in both Depth and Color.
 The depth and color should roughly line up.
-This takes a bit of practice and perceptive training to start to distinguish the depth from the color image.
+This takes a bit of practice to get just right distinguish the depth from the color image.
 - Once you got it right, press "Set Color-Depth Time"
 	- scrub through the timeline by clicking on the bar with the yellow tickers.
 You should see the footage playing back in 3d with matched temporal and depth alignment
 - Now you'll want to adjust the X and Y shift to tweak the alignment to get it perfect.

-Clicking and dragging the mouse rotates the camera.
-ASDW moves you like a first person video game.
-E and C boom up and down in space.
-R+Q rotate.
-"Reset view" button helps when you mess it up or get lost.
+Just like in the calibrate step, clicking and dragging the mouse rotates the camera.
+WASD moves you like a first person video game.
+E and C boom up and down in space while R+Q rotate.
+Use the "Reset view" button helps when you get lost.

-# COMPOSING
+#### COMPOSING

 Each Scene can have any number of compositions.
 A composition let's you render a scene in a different way, with a different in and out point, different camera moves, and different rendering styles.